 - Add the arrowroot powder to a bowl.

 - Start with one tablespoon beetroot powder, then add more until you like the color.
-Equal parts beetroot and arrowroot will give a lighter blush, while a 2:1 beetroot to arrowroot ratio will give you a darker, more true pink.
+Equal parts beetroot and arrowroot will give a lighter blush, while a 2-to-1 beetroot to arrowroot ratio will give you a darker, more true pink.
 Experiment with mixing equal parts turmeric, beetroot, and arrowroot for a peach-colored blush, or add cacao powder to darken the hue.

 - Mix the powders with a spoon to break up clumps, then transfer to a lidded jar and store in a dry place.